huggingface/community-events/whisper-fine-tuning-sprint/README.md

 We strongly recommend making use of the provided PyTorch Seq2Seq Speech Recognition script in [transformers/examples/pytorch/speech-recognition](https://github.com/huggingface/transformers/blob/main/examples/pytorch/speech-recognition/run_speech_recognition_seq2seq.py) to fine-tune your Whisper model.

-Alright, on-to the home stretch, let's install all the required packages into our virtual environment.
+Alright, onto the home stretch, let's install all the required packages into our virtual environment.

 ```bash
 pip install datasets>=2.6.1